 Alcoholism and alcohol abuse has a devastating impact on people all over the world.
 Studies show that nearly 6 percent of all global deaths could be attributed to alcohol consumption in 2015 and the World Health Organization reported that drinking had a major hand in more than 200 devastating diseases and health conditions.
 Some of […]

-For me, it was receiving a text from a client letting me know that a colleague of his, another man, had committed suicide.
-We had spoken about his friend in an earlier session and my client had expressed his sadness, fear and concern about his friend and had asked if I would reach out.
-I did reach out, twice, and hadn’t received a response.
-And, now, less than forty eight hours later, the man had taken his own life.
+For me, it was receiving a text from a client early one morning letting me know that a colleague of his, another man, had committed suicide.
+We had spoken about his colleague in an earlier session and my client had expressed his sadness, fear and concern about the man and had asked if I would reach out.
+Which I did; several times, and hadn’t received a response.
+And, now, less than four days later, the man had taken his own life.

 When it comes to our health and more specifically our mental health, we men struggle to help ourselves.
 Our psychological and emotional landscapes are rarely places we set foot on, let alone question.
-“If it ain’t broke, don’t fix it.”, is the phrase about our mental health I’ve heard most often in the mens’ groups I have facilitated over the years.
-This approach of ‘fixing’ ourselves only when we notice a problem is a form of reactive thinking and truth be told, by the time we realize there is a problem and we actually admit it to ourselves and others – it’s likely too late for a band-aid or quick fix.
-Rapid relief is also something men tend to seek when it comes to mental or emotional pain – “Fix me up and let me get back at it,” is a phrase I hear men say since, as men we under appreciate the complexity and impact of our mental and emotional health.
+“If it ain’t broke, don’t fix it.”, is the phrase about our mental health I’ve heard most often in the mens’ groups I have facilitated over the last thirteen years.
+This approach of ‘fixing’ ourselves only when we notice a problem is a type of reactive thinking and truth be told, by the time we realize there is a problem and we actually admit it to ourselves and others – it’s likely too late for a band-aid or quick fix – which is what many men seek.
+Rapid relief is also something men tend to seek when it comes to mental or emotional pain – “Fix me up and let me get back at it,” is a phrase I hear men say since, as men, we under appreciate the complexity and impact of our mental and emotional health.